 This one is close to our heart.
 Shrimp de Jonghe and Home Chef share a hometown: the bustling burg of Chicago.
 This is one of our older dishes (we mean Chicago, not Home Chef), born in the late 19th or early 20th century at DeJonghe's Hotel and Restaurant on Monroe Street.
 Succulent shrimp are baked with a pasta and a rich sauce of garlic, tomatoes, and cheese, crusted with a pinch of heat, and baked to perfection.
 We hope you'll agree that we're doing our hometown proud here.

-Reserve 1 cup pasta water.
+Reserve 1 cup pasta cooking water.
 Drain pasta in a colander, rinse quickly with cold water, and set aside.

 While pasta cooks, stem and coarsely chop parsley.